 Our research focuses on the gene expression pathway, and specifically on mRNA dynamics in living cell systems.
 We study dynamic cell processes on the single-molecule, single-gene and single-cell level using time-lapse fluorescent microscopy and subsequent kinetic analysis.

-The primary goals of our research are to understand how genes switch "on" and "off" in normal cells and in cancer cells, how quickly mRNAs are transcribed, the kinetics of the transcription process in vivo, and their travels and destinations as they translocate within the cell.
+The primary goals of our research are to understand how genes switch "on" and "off" in normal cells and in cancer cells, how quickly are mRNAs transcribed, the kinetics of the transcription process in vivo, and their travels and destinations as they translocate within the cell.
 The major topics of interest in our group:

 We follow gene expression in real-time by applying a variety of fluorescent tags to genes, mRNAs and proteins, and have developed a number of cell systems in which gene expression, or mRNA transcription, can be examined and quantified.

 In order to understand how genetic information disseminates from the cell nucleus into the cytoplasm it is essential to determine the mechanisms of mRNA mobility in cells.
 We have been following the dynamics of mRNA nucleoplasmic translocation, as well as mRNA export in vivo.
 We are interested in analyzing different elements that control the export pathway, using inhibitors and knock down of specific elements considered necessary for these processes.
+Our analysis performed by applying single molecule approaches that allow us to quantify the interactions of molecules passing through the nuclear pore complex.
+We also perform screening of small molecule libraries using high-content microscopy in search of new inhibitors of the gene expression pathway.